KosyanMedia/CollectionSwipableCellExtension/README.md

 # CollectionSwipableCellExtension
 Swipable buttons for UICollectionView and UITableView

 The extension for UICollectionView and UITableView which appends buttons to a cell are shown on cell swiping.
-Also supports swipe to delete gesture.
+- supports swipe to delete gesture
-It doesn’t require subclassing of cell class, it’s more useful for case when third-party cell already is used.
+- doesn’t require subclassing of cell class, it’s more useful for case when third-party cell already is used.
-The buttons UI is fully customised by providing own layout.
+- the buttons UI is fully customised by providing own layout.
-The extension supports right-to-left languages.
+- right-to-left languages support

 ![Swipe to delete example](https://raw.githubusercontent.com/KosyanMedia/CollectionSwipableCellExtension/README/example/SwipeToDeleteExample.gif)